-We created this Web site because of the e-mails and calls we get from people who have just learned their horse is going blind.
-They have friends and relatives telling them to put the horse down.
-Too often we hear that a vet is also recommending euthanizing the horse, and not offering the owner any other options.
+We first created this Web site back in 2005 because of the e-mails and calls we received from people who had just learned their horse is going blind.
+They had friends and relatives telling them to put the horse down.
+Too often we heard that a vet is also recommending euthanizing the horse, and not offering the owner any other options.

 So we developed this site as a resource for owners of newly blind horses.
 We are not horse “experts” by any means, and we don’t pretend to be.
 We just want to offer some basic information about what we’ve learned from our blind horses, and to show you what wonderful animals they are.